Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Collateral: Stablecoins v. Money Market Funds

 \subsection{USD Coin}

 USD Coin is a stable coin developed by the fintech company Circle and the digital asset exchange Coinbase.
-Coinbase originally claimed that each USD Coin is backed by U.S. dollars in ``a bank account."\footnote{\url{https://www.coinbase.com/usdc}:``Each USDC is backed by one US dollar, which is held in a bank account.
+Coinbase originally claimed that each USD Coin is backed by U.S. dollars in ``a bank account."\footnote{\url{https://www.coinbase.com/usdc}: ``Each USDC is backed by one US dollar, which is held in a bank account.
 Using the Internet time machine, I can verify this claim was on their website until July 20, 2021.} Following an an auditor's report\href{https://www.centre.io/hubfs/pdfs/attestation/Grant-Thorton_circle_usdc_reserves_07162021.pdf} by Grant Thornton on July 16, 2021, Coinbase modified this claim to say that ``Each USDC is backed by one dollar or asset with equivalent fair value, which is held in accounts with US regulated financial institutions.''
-Based on Grant Thornton's report, USDC is 61\% cash and cash equivalents (which includes bank accounts, money market funds and other securities with less than 90 days maturity), 13\% Yankee CDs, 12\% U.S. Treasuries, 9\% commercial paper, 5\% corporate bonds, and 0.2\% municipal and U.S. agency bonds.

-On August 22, 2021, Circle \href{https://www.centre.io/blog/usdc-reserves-composition}{announced} that ``it will now hold the USDC reserve entirely in cash and short duration US Treasuries.
-These changes are being implemented expeditiously and will be reflected in future attestations by Grant Thornton."
+On August 22, 2021, Circle \href{https://www.centre.io/blog/usdc-reserves-composition}{announced} that ``it will now hold the USDC reserve entirely in cash and short duration US Treasuries.''
+Attestation reports since September 30, 2021 are consistent with this claim.

-USD Coin, with 36\% of transaction volume, along with Tether's 39\%, dominate the stablecoin market.
+USD Coin, with 48\% of transaction volume, along with Tether's 32\%, dominate the stablecoin market.